Skip to main content

 Mojca Šorli, PhD

-Research Assistant, PhD, and Secretary at the Institute of Slovenian Literature and Literary Studies, Research Centre of the Slovenian Academy of Sciences and Arts
+Research Associate and Secretary at the Institute of Slovenian Literature and Literary Studies, Research Centre of the Slovenian Academy of Sciences and Arts

 +386 1 470 63 00